SputnikRocket/ArchLinuxARM-rk3588-installer/README.md

 Arch Linux ARM image builder and installer for aarch64 UEFI devices, focusing on rk3588.

+## This project is currently being rewritten, so there may be a lack of visible progress or releases.

 requires [edk2-porting/edk2-rk3588](https://github.com/edk2-porting/edk2-rk3588) installed on SPI flash or an sdcard to boot.

 ## Installation Instructions